The Planning Coordinator's Manual

 One definition of participatory planning describes it as a “planning process in which those people or entities affected by the project are involved.”
 To engage these individuals and organizations effectively, we first need to identify who they are and understand their current or potential interests.

-Consultation of the design proposal offers a chance to present the preliminary draft of the design concept (or various variants) to both (a) the public and (b) stakeholders.
-The objective is to collect their feedback, understand their perspectives, involve them in a comprehensive discussion, and identify any potential gaps or shortcomings in the presented proposal.
-Feedback from the broader public serves as a check to ensure that the design expert, investor or local government has integrated, addressed, and understood the initial input from residents and the findings from the analysis of needs.
+Consulting the proposal is the second phase of the participation process, during which you and the author present the draft of the project design concept – or several variants – to the public and key stakeholders.
+Your goal is to gather feedback, understand their opinions, and identify potential gaps or shortcomings in the proposal.
+Feedback from the broader public serves as a check to ensure that the author, the investor, or the local administration have correctly understood and incorporated the original input collected during the analysis of needs (Step 6).